Changes to the Temporary Foreign Worker Program - 2015

 2015 has seen a number of changes to the Temporary Foreign Worker Program.
 We have classified these changes under 5 general headings:

-High wage workers have much fewer hoops to jump through to come and work in Canada, but they do not have the same protections provided when they come to Canada.
+High wage workers have fewer hoops to jump through to come and work in Canada, but they do not have the same protections provided when they come to Canada.

 For all programs, the work permit gives a worker status to be in Canada for the time period that the permit is valid - whether or not the person is employed.